 - Methotrexate LPF Sodium (methotrexate)

 Interactions between your drugs

-There were no interactions found in our database between levothyroxine and Methotrexate LPF Sodium - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between levothyroxine and Methotrexate LPF Sodium.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Levothyroxine is in the drug class thyroid drugs.